The four most important tips when choosing and using psychometric assessments for graduate recruitment

 Who uses psychometric assessments for graduate recruitment?

-What are they assessing?
+How are they assessing?

 Large organisations are using online assessments to help measure candidates’ ability and personality at appropriate stages in the recruitment process.